History of Lviv: 18th century

 In 1772, following the First Partition of Poland, the city was annexed by Austria and became the capital of the Austrian province called the Kingdom of Galicia and Lodomeria as Lemberg, its Germanic name.
 Initially the Austrian rule was somewhat liberal.
-In 1773, the first newspaper in Lviv, Gazette de Leopoli, began to be published.
+In 1773, the first newspaper in Lviv, Gazette de Leopol, began to be published.
 The city grew during the 19th century, increasing in population from approximately 30,000 at the time of Austrian annexation in 1772 to 196,000 by 1910 and to 212,000 three years later; as a result of this rapid growth in population, poverty in Austrian Galicia became exponentially worse.

 In 1784, the Emperor Joseph II reopened the University of Lviv.
 Lectures were held almost exclusively in Latin, although some lectures, such as Pastoral Theology and Obstetrics, were conducted in Polish.
 German was used as a second language in some courses, primarily in Medicine.
 Eventually, the university established a Chair of German Language and German became the main language of instruction.
 In order to educate a new generation of Greek Catholic priests, the university established the Ruthenian Scientific Institute for non-Latin speaking students in 1787.
 These students were required to learn Philosophy for two years in their native language, Ruthenian and Polish, before studying Theology in Latin.
 The importance of the institute declined in 1795 after Austria annexed the Polish city of Kraków, which had an ancient and well-established university.
 Both schools were merged in 1805, and Lviv lost its status as a university city.
 However, this short period produced a great deal of intellectual activity such as the work of Johann Wenzel Hann, who from 1792 was a University Rector, eminent lecturer, poet and translator of Polish poetry into German after learning Polish himself.
 Physician Franz Masoch and his assistant Peter Krausnecker made significant contributions to the development of vaccination and the fight against Smallpox.

 Wojciech Bogusławski opened the first public theatre in 1794.
 Józef Maksymilian Ossoliński founded in 1817 the Ossolineum, a scientific institute.
 Early in the 19th century the city became the new seat of the primate of the Ukrainian Greek Catholic Church, the Archbishop of Kyiv (Kiev), Halych and Rus, the Metropolitan of Lviv.